top of page

 The Need for Vocational Rehabilitation

 If your injuries prevent you from returning to work, vocational rehabilitation may be required to help you find a new job.
 This process doesn’t happen overnight.
-The time needed to secure rehabilitation services and evaluate your future earning potential can add to the overall settlement timeline.
+The time needed to secure rehabilitation services and evaluate your future earning potential can lengthen the overall settlement timeline.
 This is particularly important if your injury has lasting impacts on your ability to work.

 The Importance of Patience During the Claims Process